kamoshi/hern/README.md

   `for`.
 - Typed mutation: `let mut` is explicit, and assignment checks the existing binding type.
+- Mutable place tracking: `mut self` methods may only be called on *fresh mutable places* - bindings whose value is a newly allocated array or record, or the return of a `mut T`-annotated function.
+This prevents aliased mutation without a borrow checker.
+- Inherent impl blocks: types can have methods and associated functions.
+  `Self` refers to the implementing type; associated functions are called as `Type::function()`.
 - Modules: files can import other `.hern` modules and export values through record-shaped module results.